khangtran2020/glmtest/README.md

 docker build -t pynguin-runner -f pynguin/docker/Dockerfile --platform linux/amd64 ./pynguin
 ```

-### Extract Joern CPG graph
+#### Joern server

 We leverage Joern to extract CPG for each  module (`.py` file).
 To install Joern, please follow the instruction [here](https://docs.joern.io/installation/).

-Then, export the path to Joern by the following command:
+If you have `sudo` privilege, we suggest you to create a symlink.
+On the other heand, you can export the path to Joern by the following command:

 ```shell
 export JOERN_PATH= Path/to/Joern